 Metabase will log errors, both on the server and in the browser console, depending on where the error occurs, which can help you track down an issue.
 Administrators will have access to the server logs, and everyone with a browser can open the developer tools to see the console logs.

 Accessing the Metabase server logs: You can look for the logs that Metabase leaves on the server’s file system (or wherever else you collect logs).
-If you’re logged into Metabase with an Admin account, you can also access the logs by clicking on the gears icon in the bottom of the navigation sidebar, selecting Admin settings > Troubleshooting tab, then viewing the Logs tab.
+If you’re logged into Metabase with an Admin account, you can also access the logs by going to the top right of the screen and clicking on the gear icon > Admin settings > Troubleshooting > Logs.
 Check out How to read the server logs.

 For tutorials that walk you through how to use Metabase features, check out Learn Metabase.